markmarijnissen/js-mediator/README.md

 Coupling is done using the public API of a Module - so you should take care to keep your public functions and events small and concise.

-**Summary:**
+**Key points:**

 * `js-mediator` makes no assumptions about your code.
 * You need to decide how to split your app into Modules (i.e. Model/View/...)
-* The public API determines the reusability and encapsulation.
-Therefore, keep the public API small and conscise.
+* Keep the public API small and conscise.
 Use names that make sense in the context of the Module.
 * Protect the Black Box: A Module **can never** reference another Module!

 ### Mediating with Object-Oriented code: Dealing with instances